vmoravec/yast-rake/README.md

 ## Todo

+  * add comments for Yard
   * add tests (!!) after the design gets approved
+  * fix spec file
   * add task for building/installing any yast module
-  * identify more useful tasks
+  * identify more useful tasks for obs, git etc.
   * `rake console` does not load the yast code from the git working dir yet
   * loading custom config modules and tasks from specific dir like yast-git-repo/rake/config and yast-git-repo/rake/tasks